Ultimate Vegetarian Chili

 This is everything a vegetarian chili should be with warming spices and aromatics, good-for-you vegetables, hearty beans, and whirls of comfort with every bite.
 It’s truly a dinner sensation loved by vegetarian and non-vegetarians alike!

-Don’t let the word vegetarian fool you, because this vegetarian chili competes with the classics (like my best ever chili or white chicken chili).
+Don’t let the word vegetarian fool you, because this vegetarian chili competes with the classics (like my best ever chili, white chicken chili, or turkey chili).
 With the combination of diced vegetables, assorted beans, and a smoky, rich broth, you won’t even realize there’s no meat involved.
 Now that’s the beauty of vegetarian recipes!

 Vegetarian chili is the kind of meal I love to make when I’m craving comfort food, but with a bit of reassurance that I’m eating a super healthy meal brimming with vitamins, protein, and fiber.
 It’ll fill you up without weighing you down.
 Plus, it’s a perennial meal prep idea that freezes well.
 Can’t beat that!